markusheer/pathmarks/README.md

-# Pathmarks - Chrome Extension
+# Pathmarks

-Open often used paths faster.

-## Description
+## Chrome Extension

-Opens a new tab with the URL you actually opened in your Chrome Tab/Window adding a specific path.
+Bookmark often used path and open them with the URL from the current tab.

-## Usage
+## Installation

-Install the extensions via https://chrome.google.com/webstore/detail/pathmarks/ggpmfmmfnijpmkjebjdmdhacjdlkkjfb
+Install the extension from the Chrome Webstore under https://chrome.google.com/webstore/detail/pathmarks/ggpmfmmfnijpmkjebjdmdhacjdlkkjfb

 ## Development

-Fork it, change it, use it!
+Fork it, change it, deploy it ;-)